 where $0<\alpha<0.5$ and $0<\beta<1$.
 For $\alpha=0.2$ and $\beta=0.9$, we have $\frac{1}{2\gamma} < 142$.
 Finally, note that $N^{(CP)}$ does not depend on the dimension $d$.

 Finally, the total number of Newton steps is

 where $\mathcal{O}(1)$ is an absolute constant.
 Following a more refined analysis, such as the original analysis of Nesterov and Nemirovski \cite{nesterov1994interior}, the bound could be tightened by finding smaller and more accurate constants.
-Furthermore, by carefully choosing the input parameters of the method the condition in Eq. (\ref{eq:t0}) can be guaranteed and $\tau^{(0)}$ can be removed from the right hand side of the bound.
-Hence, the process is terminated with an $\varepsilon$-solution in $N = \mathcal{O}\left(\sqrt{n} \: \log (\frac{n}{\varepsilon})\right) $ iterations.
-Alternatively, if we can establish a strictly feasible dual solution, then the ratio $n/\tau^{(0)}$ can be replaced by the constant $\varepsilon_0$, the initial duality gap, leading to $\mathcal{O}\left(\sqrt{n} \: \log (\frac{\varepsilon_0}{\varepsilon})\right) $ run time.
-Note that this is a conservative upper bound and in practice the algorithm performs better, in many cases just in a few iterations independent of the size of the problem.
-In general, the observed average run time of path following methods is $\mathcal{O}(\log n \log(\frac{\varepsilon_0}{\varepsilon}))$ \cite{bertsimas1997introduction}.
+Furthermore, by carefully choosing the input parameters of the method, the condition in Eq. (\ref{eq:t0}) can be guaranteed and $\tau^{(0)}$ can be removed from the right hand side of the bound.
+Hence, the process is terminated with a $(1-\varepsilon)$-solution in $N = \mathcal{O}\left(\sqrt{n} \: \log (\frac{n}{\varepsilon})\right) $ iterations.
+Alternatively, if we can establish a strictly feasible dual solution, then the ratio $n/\tau^{(0)}$ can be replaced by the constant $\varepsilon_0$, the initial duality gap, leading to $\mathcal{O}\left(\sqrt{n} \: \log (\frac{\varepsilon_0}{\varepsilon})\right) $ running time.
+Note that this is a conservative upper bound and in practice the algorithm performs better and in many cases, depending on the structure of the problem, it works just in a few iterations independent of the size of the problem.
+In general, the observed average run time of path-following methods is $\mathcal{O}(\log n \log(\frac{\varepsilon_0}{\varepsilon}))$ \cite{bertsimas1997introduction}.